bzhangGo/transformer-aan/README.md

 ## Contact

-For any further comments or questions about AAN, please email <a href="mailto:zb@stu.xmu.edu.cn">Biao Zhang</a>.
+For any further comments or questions about AAN, please email <a href="mailto:b.zhang@ed.ac.uk">Biao Zhang</a>.